Sam-Burns/go-wordle/README.md

 # go-wordle

 An application for solving Wordle puzzles.
 Currently, the project analyses wordlists taken from the New York Times' Javascript, and presents the results.
-The actual player is still being built.
+The actual player is still in progress.

 ## Wordlists